Sandgate Community Garden: Update 14 August 2022

 Posted by Tim Prater in Agenda, Resources

-The minutes of Sandgate’s Parish Council Resources Committee meeting, held on 7th June 2022, in Sandgate Library.
+The minutes of Sandgate’s Parish Council meeting, held on 19th July 2022, in Sandgate Library.

 We broadcast our meetings live on our Facebook page.
 Those meeting recordings are then left live for a few months after the meeting, giving you the chance to watch it back later!